TZBAvyy/SudokuProject/README.md

     Added borders to all cells to better distinguish sudoku squares Added button to the south to re-start the game via board.newGame() [CHANGED TO MENU BAR BUTTON IN FILE TAB] Added difficulty through SudokuDifficulty enum
-    Added button to the south to change difficulty of game Implemented DifficultySelectListener to create JOptionPane to change difficulty Added label to show current difficulty level Remove hardcoded puzzle, generate puzzles from scratch
+    Added button to the south to change difficulty of game [CHANGED TO MENU BAR BUTTON IN FILE TAB] Implemented DifficultySelectListener to create JOptionPane to change difficulty Added label to show current difficulty level Remove hardcoded puzzle, generate puzzles from scratch